gideonogega/GOO.Net.Core.Caching/docs/GettingStarted.md

 ### Swagger:

-When creating RESTful apis, swagger is one of the easiest tools that helps new develpers get started with your APIs.
-Not going to go into the intricasies of using swagger, plenty of documentation can be found online.
-See [here](https://www.blazemeter.com/blog/getting-started-with-swagger-ui/) for examples and [here](https://swagger.io/tools/swagger-ui/) live demos.
+When creating RESTful apis, Swagger is one of the easiest tools that helps new developers get started with your APIs.
+Not going to go into the intricacies of using swagger, plenty of documentation can be found online.
+See [here](https://www.blazemeter.com/blog/getting-started-with-swagger-ui/) for examples and [here](https://swagger.io/tools/swagger-ui/) for live demos.

 ![alt text](pics/SwaggerEndpoints.png "Available Endpoints")